dbrownidau/constitution/new_constitution.md

 21.10.
 Committee members may act under a title approved by both theirselves and the executive committee

+21.11.
+The executive committee shall have the power to establish and remove subcommittees

 ## 22. Subcommittee Chair

 22.1.
 Each chairperson shall be an executive committee member

 22.2.
 The chairperson of a subcommittee shall be decided by the corresponding committee members by majority vote, recorded by the secretary

 22.3.
-The chairperson of a subcommittee shall have an additional casting in the executive committee when voting on a decision to add or remove a commitee member from their corresponding sub-committee
+The chairperson of a subcommittee shall have an additional casting vote in their corresponding subcommittee where a vote on any matter is drawn

 In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the chairperson to: